wp-plugins/commentluv/trunk/readme.txt

 2. in use

 == ChangeLog ==

+= 2.769 =
+* Modified hidden post fields so only URL and title sent instead of html A href link
+* Modified javascript to take account of new hidden fields.
+* Temporary fix to try and fix 404 on wp-post-comments.php when commentluv enabled for logged out user
+* thanks to @kwbridge @duane_scott @dannybrown @morpheas7887 for testing and feedback!

 = 2.768 =
 * Added nothing.gif to images (for updated error message from API)